Get IN Touch

 We are located at 11888 Mcgowan Rd #A, Winfield, British Columbia (map below).
 LAKE COUNTRY JUDO & MARTIAL ARTS operates out of The Oceola Fish & Game Club building, you will see the Judo Club sign on the gate!

 Here are a few answers to questions we get frequently, as well as a few things we thought you might be curious about.
-If you have any further questions, click "Ask a Question" below to email us and we'll get right back to you!
+If you have any further questions, click "Ask a Question" below or email/text/call us and we'll get right back to you!

 What Should I Wear on My First Day or For My Trial Class?

-Don’t worry too much about your appearance, as most people will not have a uniform.
-You can participate on your first day or trial class with just a pair of sweatpants and long-sleeved shirt.
+You can participate on your first day or trial class with just a pair of sweatpants/shorts and long-sleeved shirt.
 A judo uniform is actually called a Judogi (or “gi” for short).
 We have a limited amount of recycle gi’s, you can borrow one if there’s one that fits or just wear what you came in and buy a new gi next time you come.

 Where did Judo come from?